pmlmodelling/nctoolkit/docs/source/subsetting.rst

 ===============

 nctoolkit has many built in methods for subsetting data.
-The main method is ``select``.
+The main method is ``subset``.
 This let’s you select specific variables, years, months, seasons and timesteps.

 Selecting variables